The reservation point in a negotiation can help you reach better agreements with your counterpart.

 In most negotiations, we face two goals: claiming value and creating value.
 Value can be defined as anything you would like to get out a negotiation, whether it be more dollars, a consulting contract, a new rug, an end to conflict, and so on.

-As the US presidential primary season heats up for both parties, it helps to take a look back at the 2008 US presidential election and the win-win coalition forged between Barack Obama and his then-rival, Hillary Clinton.
-As this example demonstrates, if carefully managed, disagreements can lead to better results than you might expect.
+Let’s take a look back at the 2008 US presidential election and the win-win coalition forged between Barack Obama and his then-rival, Hillary Clinton.
+As this example demonstrates, if carefully managed, disagreements and diplomatic negotiations can lead to better results than you might expect.

 In business negotiation, two polar-opposite errors are common: reaching agreement when it wouldn’t be wise to do so, and walking away from a mutually beneficial outcome.